 Chapter 17 - Depression of consciousness

-Some definitions are necessary because medical and lay jargon for the various levels of depression of consciousness is legion and loosely applied.
-The subject's behavior or absence of behavior as determined by careful observation and described in simple terms is most informative.
+We should begin with some definitions because medical and lay jargon for the various levels of depression of consciousness are not consistently applied.
+Careful observation of the subject's behavior (or absence of behavior) is most informative.

-Stupor is a state of pathologic reduced consciousness from which the patient can be aroused to purposeful response only with persistent external stimulation.
-This covers the broad range from persistent drowsiness from which the patient can be aroused by constant stimulation for periods of alert wakefulness to deep stupor from which the patient can be aroused only to the level of poorly directed defense against noxious stimuli.
+Stupor is a state of pathologic reduced consciousness from which the patient can be aroused to purposeful response only with intense or persistent stimulation.
+This includes the broad range from persistent drowsiness (from which the patient can be briefly aroused to produce purposeful responses by stimulation) to deep stupor, from which the patient can only be aroused to produce poorly directed defense against intense, noxious stimuli.

-Sleep is a nonpathologic depression of consciousness from which the subject can be aroused to persistent alert wakefulness with appropriate non-noxious stimuli.
-Sleep is an active and reversible suppression of reticular arousal.
+Sleep, by contrast, is a nonpathologic depression of consciousness from which the subject can be aroused to persistent alert wakefulness with appropriate non-noxious stimuli.
+Sleep is an active and reversible state of consciousness.

-Hysterical coma or stupor is feigned or subconsciously assumed depression of consciousness differentiated clinically from true coma or stupor by a normal and alert electroencephalogram, the presence of nystagmus on caloric irrigation of the external auditory canal (see Chap.
-6) and the absence of abnormal neurologic signs.
+Hysterical coma or stupor is feigned or subconsciously assumed depression of consciousness.
+This is differentiated clinically from true coma or stupor by a normal and alert electroencephalogram, the presence of nystagmus on caloric irrigation of the external auditory canal (see Chapter 6), and the absence of abnormal neurologic signs.

-When the base of the pons (less often the midbrain) is transected or the lower pons is transected in its entirety by hemorrhage or infarction, a state of deefferentation occurs that renders the patient acutely unresponsive (despite being awake and aware).
-Such patients are unable to move except for vertical and convergent eye movement and eye-opening systems (these functions are located in the preserved tegmentum of the midbrain).
-The auditory system, lying laterally along the brain stem, usually is not affected by the central hemorrhage or infarction, which often arises from involvement of the paramedian vasculature.
+On the other hand, there are conditions that damage the base of the pons that may not be so obvious.
+When the base of the pons is severely damaged, usually by hemorrhage, infarction or acute destruction of myelin (such as by central pontine myelinolysis), the patient becomes acutely unresponsive (despite being awake and aware).
+Such patients are unable to move except for vertical and convergent eye movement and eye-opening systems (these functions are located in the midbrain).
+The auditory system, lying laterally along the brain stem, usually is not affected by the damage which often arises from involvement of the paramedian arteries.
 Thus the patient hears and sees.
-Unless the clinician asks them to look up or down, the patient may be said to be "locked in", a term aptly applied to this state by Plum and Posner.
-These patients' minimal ability to communicate is often unrecognized, so they are usually considered and treated as if comatose.
+Unless the clinician asks them to look up or down, the patient may be thought to be comatose.
+They are said to be "locked in", a term aptly applied to this state by Plum and Posner.

 Table 17-1 lists examples of the more common processes leading to pathologic depression of consciousness.